webcreate/infinite-ajax-scroll/doc/methods.md

 ### initialize

 Initializes Infinite AJAX Scroll.
-Normally this happens when the DOM is ready (`$(document).ready()`), but if you want to dynamically create an IAS instance after the this event, you can initialize it yourself using this method.
+Normally this happens when the DOM is ready (`$(document).ready()`), but if you want to dynamically create an IAS instance after this event, you can initialize it yourself using this method.

 ```javascript
 jQuery.ias().initialize();